 (regardless of age or gender)

-Colonial Penn sells their insurance by the unit.
+Colonial Penn sells their senior funeral insurance by the unit.
 A unit corresponds to how much life insurance a person gets based on age and gender.

 No matter your gender or age, everyone still only pays $9.95 per month.
 What adjusts is how much coverage each unit provides.

-Once you dig into the numbers, you quickly realize that Colonial Penn’s guaranteed issue whole life insurance is expensive relative to what other life insurance companies charge.
+Once you look at a Colonial Penn rate chart, you quickly realize that Colonial Penn’s guaranteed issue whole life insurance is expensive relative to what other life insurance companies charge.

 For example, a 53-year-old male would only get $1,621 in coverage for that $9.95 per month (and it has a waiting period of two years).